Mohammed-Ashrafujjaman/all-requests-module-assignment-05-C191058/README.md

-## Assignment update on (post request)
+## Assignment update on patch, update, delete

-# client side
-- src/component/hero_components/AvailableBudget.jsx
-- src/component/hero_components/TotalExpense.jsx
-- src/component/hero_components/TotalIncome.jsx

-# server side
-- routes/budget.js
+# on file "routes\entries.js"
+- patch -> update existing data from the database
+- get/id -> fetch single item by specific id
+- delete -> delete single item from the database by id